-If you’ve been following my blog for a while or read some of my books, you’ll probably be thinking, ‘She loves noir?
-But she writes comedy!’
-Or even, ‘What is noir?’
+If you’ve been following my blog for a while or read some of my books, you’ll be wondering why I made that statement.

 Google defines it as ‘a genre of crime film or fiction characterized by cynicism, fatalism, and moral ambiguity.’

 The main difference between traditional crime stories and noir is that the protagonist is not a detective but a suspect, perpetrator or victim.

 Noir fiction came out of WW1 and the Depression, and famous early authors include James Cain (The Postman Always Rings Twice)

 Also, Cornell Woolrich (Rear Window, upon which the Alfred Hitchcock movie was based) and Jim Thompson (The Killer Inside Me).

 Later authors include Elmore Leonard (Get Shorty), Patricia Highsmith (The Talented Mr Ripley).

 As well as, Richard Stark, alias Donald Westlake (the Parker series) and Lawrence Block (the Bernie Rhodenbarr series).

 Nowadays there are all sorts of noir-blend genres.

 Noir romance, noir fantasy, noir thrillers and so on.